admost/AMR/Unity_Integration/README.md

 ```c#
 BannerView = new AMR.AMRBannerView();
 ```
-and call `loadBannerForZoneId` method with your iOS and Android Zone Ids, banner placement and callback handler;
+and call `loadBannerForZoneId` method with your iOS and Android Zone Ids, banner placement and callback handler who implements `AMRBannerViewDelegate` interface;
 ```c#
 BannerView.loadBannerForZoneId( <Your iOS Zone Id>,
                                 <Your Android Zone Id>,
                                 BannerPositionTop,
                                 this);
 ```
 There are 2 callback methods in `<AMRBannerViewDelegate>` interface.
 `didReceiveBanner` callback method is called to inform the app that the banner is loaded.
 ```c#